SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ```

 Note the use of the method `add:layout:` with the selector of the method returning the layout configuration
 here #buttonCol.
-This is normal since we cannot access state of a subcomponent at this moment.
+This is normal since we cannot access the state of a subcomponent at this moment.

 ##### Dynamically changing a layout
 It is possible to change the layout of a presenter dynamically for example from the inspector as shown in *@figTweak@*.

 ![Tweaking and playing interactively with layouts from the inspector.](figures/Interactive.png width=100&label=figTweak)